Bhagavad Gīta Bhāshya and Tātparya

 "daivī-sampad-vimokṣāya nibandhāyāsurī matā। mā śucaḥ sampadaṃ daivīmabhijāto'si pāṇḍava॥" (16-5)

-"Divine qualities lead to liberation, while demonic qualities are considered to lead to bondage.
-Do not grieve, O son of Pandu, for you are born with divine qualities." - B.G 16-5
+"The divine disposition is held to be for liberation, and the demonic for bondage.
+Do not grieve, O son of Pāṇḍu — you are born with the divine disposition." - B.G 16-5

 "mahātmānas tu māṁ pārtha daivīṁ prakṛtim āśritāḥ। bhajanty ananyamanaso jñātvā bhūtādim avyayam॥" (9-13)